esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 Discuss with each other

 - For which NLP tasks can punctuation removal be applied?
-- For which tasks is punctuation relevant?
+- For which tasks is punctuation relevant and should punctuation not be removed?

 ::::::::: solution